Having Corneal Transplantation

 You may have general anesthesia to put you to sleep.
 If this is the case, you will sleep through the surgery.
 Or you may be awake during the surgery.
 You will get medicine to help you relax.
 You may also be given anesthetic eye drops and injections.
 These are to make sure that you don’t feel anything during the procedure.

-The surgeon will remove the central part of your damaged cornea.
+The surgeon will remove the entire thickness or just the back portion of the central part of your damaged cornea.

-He or she will use a very fine thread (sutures) to sew the donor cornea in place.
+He or she may use a very fine stitches (sutures) to sew the donor cornea in place.
 Or an air bubble will be put on your eye to keep the new cornea in place.
 This is used instead of sutures.

 The surgeon may put an antibiotic ointment on your eye.
 This is to help prevent infection.

 The surgeon will close your eye and cover it with a bandage.
-You may be given a patch to wear.
+You may be given an eye patch to wear.

 After your procedure